r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.md

 	}
 	return $file;
 }
 ```

 We may provide better ways to handle this in the future.

 ## Plugin integrations

+### Jetpack

+Jetpack integration is baked in.
+More support for things like Related Posts to come.

 ### Yoast SEO

 If you're using [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), check out the companion plugin here: https://github.com/Yoast/yoastseo-amp

+## Compatibility Issues

+The following plugins have been known to cause issues with this plugin:

+- Cloudflare Rocket Loader (modifies the output of the AMP page, which breaks validation.)